psbrandt/openmrs.js/README.md

-The library code is automatically generated using [swagger-js](https://github.com/swagger-api/swagger-js) when a new instance is created, so the API available to you will depend on the version on OpenMRS you are running, and which modules you have installed.
+The library code is automatically generated using [swagger-js](https://github.com/swagger-api/swagger-js) when a new instance is created, so the API available to you will depend on the version of OpenMRS you are running, and which modules you have installed.

 You will always be able to see your API documentation in the OpenMRS web application by navigating to the advanced admin screen and clicking the _API Documentation_ link.